Subjective Relativism Is The Doctrine That

 Cultural Practices

 Different cultures have different customs and traditions, some of which may be considered morally objectionable by outsiders.
-For example, practices such as female genital mutilation or honor killings are widely condemned in Western societies but may be considered acceptable or even necessary in some cultures.
+Take this: practices such as female genital mutilation or honor killings are widely condemned in Western societies but may be considered acceptable or even necessary in some cultures.
 A subjective relativist would argue that these practices are morally permissible within their cultural context, while others would argue that they violate universal human rights.

 Personal Choices